Applications are now open for the American Airlines AAdvantage MileUp credit card, the latest co-branded airline credit card with no annual fee.

 There’s no denying that AAdvantage miles are worth collecting, though.
 Between great rates on domestic flights, a cheaper award chart for trips to Europe and maybe the best partner airline network between the three airline alliances, AA miles are tough to beat.

 We’d generally recommend readers start with a card that comes with a bigger bonus and more benefit.
 Especially considering those cards waive the $95 annual fee in year one.
-However, the Citi AAdvantage MileUp card could be a good place for an aspiring frequent traveler to get started with travel rewards card.
-This offer can be found at our Top Credit Cards page.
+However, the Citi AAdvantage MileUp card could be a good place for an aspiring frequent traveler to get started with a travel rewards card.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.